 I clutched my book tightly to my chest.

 I nodded, choosing not to tell him that I had been more or less ignored for the last month.
-Once they finally accepted that I was fine as long as no one was around, they just let me finish my mural and checked on me once in a while to make sure I hadn't had a heart attack.
-I hated the dense crowds though; everywhere had always been teaming with swarms of people in those buildings, making it nearly-impossible to leave my room.
+Once they finally accepted that I was fine as long as no one was around, they just let me finish my mural and checked on me frequently to make sure I hadn't had a heart attack.
+I hated the dense crowds, though; everywhere had always been teaming with swarms of people in those buildings, making it nearly-impossible to leave my room.
 Not that I was allowed to anyways, and there was no reason to unless it was to paint in my empty hallway at night.

 I nodded reluctantly, but was pleased that he didn't look at me with pity.
 He only wanted facts.